iDanny700/ALX/README.md

 This is the file for the installation updates.
+This file is in the folder installation updates